LSanten/MMS-Bubbles/Zettelkasten/ONTOLOGICAL-PRIMITIVES.md

+# What are ontological primitives?
-ontological primitives are the essences from which our actions and behaviors arise.
+Ontological primitives are the essences from which our actions and behaviors arise.
 They are the smallest building blocks of ontolgocial base understandings (regarding the nature of reality & being) such as:

 - value
 - purpose